 Section 33A (1) of the Local Government Regulations 1996 (Financial Management), requires a budget review to be conducted between January 1st and March 31st in each financial year.
-The review aims to maintain the end of year forecast budget position based upon financial performance during the first half of the financial year along with forecast service and project delivery expectations until 30 June 2024.
+The review aims to maintain the end of year forecast budget

 The 2023-2024 annual budget was prepared on the Town's new Enterprise Resource Planning (ERP) software platform, with assistance from transitioning consultancy services.